 What do I want out of it?

-This is something that each individual member should think about before going into a support group for divorcing, like the best divorce support group topics.
+This is something that each individual member should think about before going into a support group for divorcing.
 Maybe you just want to let some things off your chest, or you want to learn how to be a better parent with your ex-partner.
 Whatever the case may be, determining your goals beforehand will help you choose which divorce support group is best for you.

 Is an online divorce support group for you?